-How can you get connected?
-The CFE Fund recently accepted applications for new cities or counties interested in launching a Financial Empowerment Center.
-Apply for your existing publicly-connected financial counseling or coaching program to join our Affiliate Network, or get in touch to join as a supportive funding partner… and keep an eye out for our next round of FEC grant opportunities!
+The CFE Fund is now accepting applications for new cities or counties interested in launching a Financial Empowerment Center.
+Apply now!
+In addition, you can apply for your existing publicly-connected financial counseling or coaching program to join our Affiliate Network, or get in touch to join as a supportive funding partner.

 The Financial Empowerment Center Model